tparchman/F22_BIOL792_coursepage/week1_unixI/unixI_primer.md

 For this course, downloading individual files might suffice.
 But if you would like to download the entire repo, you can do so through the command line using the below command:

-**hint:** make a directory somewhere on your computer for this workshop.
+**hint:** make a directory somewhere on your computer for this course.
 Run below command in that directory.

 ```
 git clone https://github.com/tparchman/F22_BIOL792_coursepage